Medical Assistant Program

 The Medical Assistant program at Columbia Basin College (CBC) prepares students to work within a medical office with valuable skills in office administration as well as clinical and patient care skills.
 Medical Assistants are commonly employed in outpatient physician offices, clinics, health maintenance organizations and hospitals.
 The program consists of three quarters of coursework followed by a 198-hour unpaid externship with a local employer.

-The Medical Assisting program at Columbia Basin College has a student retention rate of 94.12% (2018).
+The Medical Assisting program at Columbia Basin College has an exam passage rate of 100% (2019).

 Both CBC and the Medical Assistant program are independently accredited.
 CBC is accredited